vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 - Cull the Nexus log, which deletes entries up to and including the current offset.

 .. warning::
-    Culling the Nexus log directly can result in mirror desync if they are not caught up to the culled offset.
+    Culling the Nexus log directly, or not providing a complete list of consumers to trim, can result in mirror desync if they are not caught up to the culled offset.

 .. _200_migration: